How to Extend the Lifespan of Your Home Appliances

 Another thing to note is that older appliances may need more maintenance than newer ones; this applies particularly well if they run on gas rather than electricity (such as stoves).
-You should always keep an eye out for leaks or other signs of wear—and remember: if something looks like it needs fixing or replacing sooner rather than later, consider doing so before anything else goes wrong!
+You should always watch for leaks or other signs of wear—and remember: if something looks like it needs fixing or replacing sooner rather than later, consider doing so before anything else goes wrong!

 Get a surge protector.

-If you have a lot of electronic devices in your home, it may be a good idea to get a surge protector.
+If you have a lot of electronic devices in your home, getting a surge protector may be a good idea.
 A surge protector acts like an extension cord for your electronics and can help protect against power outages and brownouts.

 You might already have one in the form of an outlet strip—homeowners often use them to plug multiple devices into one outlet on the wall.
 However, most outlet strips don’t offer protection from surges or spikes when electricity is restored after going out (also known as “restoration voltage”).
 That’s where surge protectors come in: they protect against surges and spikes by blocking them before they reach your valuable appliances and electronics!